St. Joseph's Institution, Singapore: Uniform

-The school tie is worn on the first weekday of school from the start of the school day until 9.30am, and at all formal school functions.
+The school tie is worn on the first weekday of school from the start of the school day until 9.30 am, and at all formal school functions.
 The top button is buttoned when the tie is worn.

 School prefects and those authorised to wear the school's green blazer with the school's crest are permitted to wear simple, black, leather shoes when they are formally attired.

-Co-Curricular Activities

-Co-Curricular Activities
+Co-curricular activities

+Co-curricular activities

-SJI has 3 main group of Co-Curricular Activities, Sports, Uniformed Groups and Clubs & Societies.
-SJI's niches include Canoeing, Football and Table Tennis.
+SJI has three main groups of co-curricular activities: sports, uniformed groups and clubs & societies.
+SJI's niches include canoeing, football and table tennis.

 The St Joseph's Institution Military Band (SJIMB) clinched the Gold with Honours Award under the baton of Mr Tan Thiam Hee in the recent 2009 Singapore Youth Festival Central Judging, the highest achievable award in that competition.
 It was one of the top 10 bands in the competition to do so.
 In the 2011 Singapore Youth Festival Central Judging, the band managed to clinch the Silver award.
 The choice piece was the Seventh Night of July and the set piece was the Memories of Friendship.

-In the 2011 Singapore Youth Festival Central Judging, the Vocal Ensemble managed to clinch the Gold With Honours award.
-This was the Vocal Ensemble's inaugural participation in the SYF competition.
-The choice pieces were Ubi Caritas and Kruhay, while the set piece was The Wind by Kelly Tang.

-In the 2015 National School Games, the SJI ‘B’ division Football team managed to come in runner-up.
-The SJI cross country team also came in runner-up in the 'B' division and 3rd in the 'C' division, the best in its history.

-In the 2018 Trinity College London exams, the SJI Guitar Ensemble has broken records and obtained high distinction of 92%, the highest in Singapore that year.
-After the achievement, the ensemble went on to claim distinction in SYF as well in 2019 April.
-Notable pieces played - Concerto grosso If You Love Me and Pastoral - Sky, Cloud, Wind.

-In the 2021 Singapore Youth Festival Arts Presentation, SJIMB sent two groups to compete under special considerations posed by the ongoing COVID-19 Situation, and both teams achieved Distinction.
-The choice pieces were "Starlight Wink" and "The Phantom of the Dark Hollow."

-In the 2022 National School Games, the SJI ‘C’ division Football team managed to come in overall Champions for South Zone, the best result in the school's history.

-Creativity, Activity and Service

-The Creativity, Activity and Service (CAS) is part of the International Baccalaureate Diploma Programme.
-CAS is to strengthen and extend students’ personal and interpersonal learning.
-The three strands are defined as follows: